Raymond Westerling: Life in the Netherlands

 Thereafter, Westerling studied voice at the Amsterdam conservatory.
-His début as a tenor in Puccini's Tosca in the city of Breda in 1958, however, proved unsuccessful.
+His début as a tenor in Puccini's Tosca in Breda in 1958, however, proved unsuccessful.
 After that, Westerling led a seemingly unremarkable life.
 He said he wrote some military reports, including for a foreign oil company, but turned down offers to work as a mercenary.
 Yet not a year went by that the newspapers did not write about him; he was regularly mentioned in connection with foreign conflicts and planned attacks; several times he was refused entry to the country at foreign airports.
 When former prime minister Willem Drees spoke in 1969 about the "misdeeds" committed under Westerling's command, he unsuccessfully filed a libel complaint.
 A government committee concluded in 1969, partly on the basis of an earlier 1954 report, that military excesses had indeed taken place on Celebes.
 Van Rij and Stam's report held Westerling, along with Captain Rijborz, responsible for some of these excesses.
 Westerling responded with an interview in Vrij Nederland, where he defended the use of summary executions.
 To De Tijd, he complained about the "Westerling myth" perpetuated by the lack of an official investigation.
 Just hours before his death in 1987, he is said to have announced his intention to file summary proceedings against the historian Loe de Jong for accusing the Dutch forces in the Dutch East Indies of atrocities in a draft chapter and for portraying Westerling as a ruthless soldier.

 He maintained his reputation as a fire-eater; as recently as 1977, he was mentioned in connection with possible kidnapping of war crimes suspect Pieter Menten.
 In 1979, he campaigned for the payment of overdue salaries to former KNIL soldiers, using strong language.